 An alternative to GY6 swapping a Honda Ruckus is doing a big bore kit on the stock Ruckus motor.
-Though more rare to obtain parts, there have been 1 or 2 kits that have popped up over the years.
+Though very hard to obtain parts unless you know the right people, there have been 1 or 2 kits that have popped up over the years.
 Be warned, a Honda Ruckus Big Bore is a very DIY mod and will require modification to your cylinder head and associated parts.

 What are the benefits to big boring a Stock Ruckus GET motor as opposed to just swapping it out for a 150cc?
 For one, you retain all of the bulletproof mechanics of the Ruckus motor (water-cooled, magnetic starter, magnetic water pump, simple valve train, etc) that makes the GET motor so reliable and efficient.
 From a legal standpoint, it would still technically be marked as a 50cc motor.
 This may prove beneficial to some places where there are more strictly laws on engine displacement sizes and emissions testing that would classify a 150cc swapped Ruckus as a motorcycle and cause increased insurance, licensing, etc.

-Here is a photo of the 58.1cc Piston Kit by Racefarm:
+Here is a photo of the Honda Ruckuc 58.1cc Piston Kit:

 Once you get your hands on a Honda Ruckus Big Bore kit.
 You will need to completely disassemble your Honda Ruckus GET motor.
 It will be handy to get yourself a shop repair manual for the Honda Ruckus if you are unfamiliar with the layout and inter-workings of the motor.
 This will also be a good time to replace all seals and gaskets.
 It is always good to rebuild with fresh parts, oil leaks are your biggest nightmare and can cause damage to the motor and what better way to prevent this than will new sealing components.
 We also opted to get a brand new stock crankshaft to aid in longevity of the motor.
 We didn't want to be breaking down this motor every month for repair so, now is the time to spend the time and money in rebuilding the motor properly.
 When you have your bare cylinder head apart, it is time to find someone who can do the bore work.
 A machine shop should have all the necessary equipment but we recommend U.S. Chrome for engine bore work.
 The stock Ruckus bore size is 37.8mm, we bored our cylinder to 41mm for the 58.1cc kit.
 You will need to send the new piston with your cylinder head so the machinist can accurately measure in there conditions and have the work done to spec.
 Once you get your bored cylinder and piston back, It is time to assemble!